 Whale hunting in the Faroe Islands is examined in a new and interesting way in this film.

-“A Taste of Whale,” the newest documentary from filmmaker Vincent Kelner, begins in complete darkness, punctuated by the shrill cries of men and the high-pitched clicks and whistles of a distressed whale.
+“A Taste of Whale,” the newest documentary by filmmaker Vincent Kelner, starts in total darkness with the shrill cries of men and the high-pitched clicks and whistles of a distressed whale.
 It is suggested that Paul McCartney said, “If slaughterhouses had glass walls, everyone would be a vegetarian.”

-When “A Taste of Whale” opens in theaters and on demand, it’s hard not to be swayed by its unconventional take on a centuries-old debate about whale hunting in the Faroe Islands.
+When “A Taste of Whale” opens in theatres and on-demand, it’s hard not to be swayed by its unconventional take on a centuries-old debate about whale hunting in the Faroe Islands.
 Faroese whalers herd large pods of pilot whales into shallow bays, where they are slaughtered in large numbers for food during the hunting season known as “the grind.”

 (The islanders salt-cure any meat that isn’t eaten right away.)
-Despite the fact that the hunts for pilot whales are not considered to be a threat to the species, animal welfare organizations such as Sea Shepherd have called for an end to the practice, arguing that it is unnecessary and even murderous.
+Even though the hunts for pilot whales are not considered a threat to the species, animal welfare organizations such as Sea Shepherd have called for an end to the practice, arguing that it is unnecessary and even murderous.